elijahbrookss/elijahbrooks.github.io/_posts/2021-03-11-rails-api-and-react-frontend.md

 ### What Is an API?
 (Application Programming Interface)

 First let's start off with our understanding of what an API is.
 By definition an API is a software intermediary that allows two applications to talk to each other.
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.

 **Well what does that mean for our Rails API  + React application?**